-“I’ve wanted to be an astronaut longer that I can even remember wanting to be an astronaut,” Maj.
+“I’ve wanted to be an astronaut longer than I can even remember wanting to be an astronaut,” Maj.
 Anne McClain, Army test pilot, said.
 “I believe I first told my mom when I was about three years old that that’s what I wanted to do.
-When I was five, I wrote a children’s book about a family blasting off to and space and truly have never said or wanted to do anything else.”
+When I was five, I wrote a children’s book about a family blasting off to space and truly have never said or wanted to do anything else.”

 It’s easy to understand why: Space exploration, the career of astronaut, is one of the most prestigious jobs out there.
 It requires intelligence, adaptability and the ability to withstand never-before-experienced physical sensations.
 But kids aren’t thinking about that, they’re thinking about the “cool” factor, and space is just plain cool.